xcat2/confluent-docs/docs/installconfluent_rhel.md

 https use.
 You may remedy this by doing the following:

     firewall-cmd --zone=public --add-service=https --permanent
+    firewall-cmd --zone=public --add-service=https

+However, the web forwarding feature will still be blocked by firewall.
+If wanting to provide access to managed device web uis, at this time you must disable the firewall, e.g.:

+   systemctl stop firewalld
+   systemctl disable firewalld

 In terms of confluent itself, it is by default set up without any user access.
 To create a user that may be used from the web interface:

     confetty create /users/demouser password=password

 This will create a user named 'demouser' that will be able to use the password 'password'.